MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/security-management/processes.md

 ## Planning, review, and reporting processes

 The best security management tools in the cloud are only as good as the processes and policies that they support.
-The following is a set of example processes commonly used as part of a security management discipline.
+The following is a set of example processes commonly used as part of the security management discipline.
 Use these examples as a starting point when planning the processes that will allow you to continue to update security policy based on business change and feedback from the security and IT teams tasked with turning governance guidance into action.

 **Initial risk assessment and planning**: As part of your initial adoption of the security management discipline, identify your core business risks and tolerances related to cloud security.
 Use this information to discuss specific technical risks with members of your IT and security teams and develop a baseline set of security policies for mitigating these risks to establish your initial governance strategy.

-**Deployment planning**: Prior to deployment of any asset, perform a security review to identify any new risks and ensure all access and data security policy requirements are met.
+**Deployment planning**: Prior to deployment of any workload or asset, perform a security review to identify any new risks and ensure all access and data security policy requirements are met.

-**Deployment testing**: As part of the deployment process for any asset the cloud governance team, in cooperation with your corporate security teams, will be responsible for reviewing the deployment to validate security policy compliance.
+**Deployment testing**: As part of the deployment process for any workload or asset, the cloud governance team, in cooperation with your corporate security teams, will be responsible for reviewing the deployment to validate security policy compliance.

 **Annual planning**: On an annual basis, perform a high-level review of security management strategy.
 Explore future corporate priorities and updated cloud adoption strategies to identify potential risk increase and other emerging security needs.
 Also use this time to review the latest security management best practices and integrate these into your policies and review processes.